-"It was important for him to go back and be recognized in Georgia as somebody who had lived a worthy life, not a nobody who had left in chains," the co-author of Mr. Rembert's memoir said.
-Credit...
-Bloomsbury Publishing
+"It was important for him to go back and be recognized in Georgia as somebody who had lived a worthy life, not a nobody who had left in chains," - Erin I. Kelly.
+Credit...Bloomsbury Publishing

 In addition to his wife and his son Winfred Jr., Mr. Rembert is survived by two daughters, Lillian and Nancy Rembert; four other sons, John, Mitchell and Patrick Rembert and Robby Nuñez; and 17 grandchildren.
 Another son, Edgar, died of a heart problem in 2015.